 Chemical and biochemical engineering researchers are members of the Photopolymerization Center, an industry/university cooperative center on fundamentals and applications of photopolymerization.
 The center brings together experts from the University of Iowa, the University of Colorado, and member companies such as 3M, DSM, and Boeing.
 In addition, interdisciplinary collaborations are fostered on campus through the Optical Science and Technology Center, which oversees a seminar series, an annual symposium, training at the Microfabrication Facility, and equipment use in shared facilities.

-Those who receive assistantships, fellowships, or other financial support awarded with the understanding that they will pursue an advanced degree with thesis may not elect the nonthesis option.
+Students who receive assistantships, fellowships, or other awarded financial support are expected to pursue an advanced degree with thesis; they may not elect the nonthesis option.

 Students in the nonthesis program may petition for entry into the thesis program or the Ph.D. program by requesting a change of status through the Graduate College.
 The request is reviewed by the graduate admissions committee.
 If approved by the committee, it is forwarded to the chemical and biochemical engineering faculty for final approval.
 Students then are assigned to research advisors as though they were newly admitted graduate students.
 For a detailed description of program requirements, see Graduate Program on the Department of Chemical and Biochemical Engineering website.